Your partner in philanthropy. SEE advisor resources

 Homelessness

-Since 2015, the percentages of people who are chronically homeless and those who are homeless with mental illness have doubled.
+Since 2015, percentages have increased for people who are chronically unhoused and those who are unhoused with mental illness.

-Based on point-in-time counts, we have fewer homeless individuals per capita than similar Midwestern cities.
+Based on point-in-time counts, the Omaha area has fewer people who are unhoused per capita than similar Midwestern cities.

 Housing Findings